Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ## Run With Priority in context menu

 Running with priority is a feature that lets you tell a program how important it should be.
-By running the `Add Run With Priority In Context Menu.reg` file, you can control app piorities via the context menu (right-click menu).
+By running the `Add Run With Priority In Context Menu.reg` file, you can control app priorities via the context menu (right-click menu).

 ## Send To Context Menu